alx-sch/miniRT/README.md

 **Finding the length of a vector📏**

 Until now, we have mainly looked at different ways to figure out vector directions.
 Now, what about the length, or the *magnitude* of a vector?
 This means how far you would travel in a straight line, if you were to walk from one end of the vector to the other.

 Do you remember Pythagoras' theorem?

 $$
 a² + b² = c²
 $$

+If we have a vector v (1, 2, 3):
+- v.x (1) = 1 * 1 = 1
+- v.y (2) = 2 * 2 = 4
+- v.z (3) = 3 * 3 = 9
+- 1 + 4 + 9 = 14
+- We need to take the *square root* of 14.
+- The magnitude of vector v is 3.741657387.

+In our miniRT project, we don't want to operate with vectors with a different magnitude than 1.
+These vectors are called *unit vectors*.
+If we don't operate with unit vectors - if we don't *normalize* the vectors - the calculations would be scaled differently for every ray casted.
+By normalizing the vector, all calculations will be done relative to a common scale (the unit vector which is 1).

+###

 ---